DUI: Driving under the influence. DWI: Driving while impaired (intoxicated).

 |(g) Marijuana||Only blood||2|

 In Nevada, a field sobriety test is actually not mandatory.
 It is an optional test, which you are allowed to deny.
 However, failing to undergo a field sobriety test is grounds for probable cause, and the officer may administer a breath; blood; or urine sample; in order to determine the driver’s state during the traffic stop.
 In addition, in Nevada, when you receive a driver’s license, you give “implied consent”.
 What does this mean?
 This means, in Nevada if an officer asks for a breath, blood, or urine sample, you are obligated to do so.
 (NRS 484C.150, 484C.160)

 If you refuse to undergo evidentiary testing, the officer will revoke your license and all of your driving privileges and may use “reasonable force” in order to have the test administered by a medical professional.
 You will then be unable to obtain a license/permit for a minimum of 1 year.
 This is dependent upon previous DUI and or evidentiary testing refusals in the defendant’s past.
 (NRS 484C.210) Not only does failure to undergo evidentiary testing carry some hefty consequences, but it can also be used as evidence in court.

 If you have been arrested on suspicion of driving under the influence, you will want the best representation in Reno.
-Work Law will work closely with the prosecutor to determine what evidence has been brought forth against you.
-Upon review of the evidence, Work Law will weigh the options in order to receive the best plea deal possible, or take the case to trial if need be.
+Carlson & Work will work closely with the prosecutor to determine what evidence has been brought forth against you.
+Upon review of the evidence, Carlson & Work will weigh the options in order to receive the best plea deal possible, or take the case to trial if need be.
 Mathew Work will use his prior knowledge and expertise in criminal prosecution, to ensure you have exceptional criminal representation in your defense.

 Convicted of a DUI or DWI?